polimediaupv/paella/doc/download_paella.md

 ### Build Paella Player

-To build baella player you need to open a terminal and go to the paella folder, and run:
+To build paella player you need to open a terminal and go to the paella folder, and run:

 	$ grunt build.release